| Type: | Package |

 the largest observed error and the absolute value of the smallest observed

 error.
-Both tests can be passed by either being within tol
+Both tests can be passed by either being within tol or

-as described above.
+convrat as described above.
 However, when the Difference test

 returns values less than machine precision, it is ignored in favor of the